Ericeira Portugal Travel Guide

 Sample fresh, soft cheeses often served as starters, and a variety of traditional Portuguese sweets beyond the famous Pastel de Nata.

-A true taste of regional produce.
+A real flavor of regional produce.

 These seafood restaurants often allow you to pick your fresh seafood directly from tanks, ensuring peak freshness.

-Higher-end hotels like Immerso Hotel offer spa facilities.
+Higher-high-end accommodations like Immerso Hotel offer spa facilities.
 Independent massage therapists are also available in town.

 Ideal for relaxation or post-surf recovery.